 What our students say

-I loved the improv work!
-Sarah was very engaging and passionate about her subject!
-Michael on Finding Your Authentic Voice: Practical Performance Skills for Yoga Teachers, April 2017
+Sarah is excellent, very engaging and knowledgeable and really put me at ease.
+Yogacampus Student on Finding Your Authentic Voice: Practical Performance Skills for Yoga Teachers, April 2017